LAB02-Research/HASS.Agent/README.md

 * [Home Assistant forum](https://community.home-assistant.io/t/hass-agent-a-new-windows-based-client-to-receive-notifications-perform-quick-actions-and-much-more/369094): Bit of everything, with the addition that other HA users can help as well.

 Starting from zero?
-There's now a [Commands Basics](https://hassagent.readthedocs.io/en/latest/commands/command-basics/) page that'll explain what HASS.Agent's commands are, and how to use them.
+The [Commands Basics](https://hassagent.readthedocs.io/en/latest/commands/command-basics/) page explains what HASS.Agent's commands are, and how to use them.

 If you want to help with the development of HASS.Agent, check out the [Helping Out](#helping-out) section for (translating) info.